 Arthritis is one of the major causes of disability in the United States.

-Recent reports from the Arthritis Foundation have shown that two of the most common types of arthritis — rheumatoid and osteoarthritis — may be successfully managed with the use of CBD.
+Recent reports from the Arthritis Foundation have shown that two of the most common types of arthritis — rheumatoid and osteoarthritis — may be successfully managed using CBD.

-Further research has also shown that CBD helped in reducing pain, improving sleep, and reducing anxiety among arthritis patients.
+Further research has also shown that CBD helped reduce pain, improve sleep, and reduce anxiety among arthritis patients.

-Although not many clinical studies have been conducted, the arthritis foundation has urged the FDA (Food and Drug Administration) to regulate the use of CBD products.
+Although not many clinical studies have been conducted, the arthritis foundation has urged the FDA (Food and Drug Administration) to regulate the use of CBD products, such as tinctures and topicals for arthritic pain.

 2. Chronic Pain